 Growing up in a small hamlet in the heart of rural Oxfordshire gave me a love of the countryside and British landscape which inspires much of my work.

 After graduating in Textile Design and Marketing in 2001 I initially started working in retail whilst exploring my love of painting through joining a local art society and taking part in evening art groups.
 After starting to exhibit in local exhibitions and winning several best in show awards I realised I didn’t want to regret not taking my passion for art further and I have been a full time artist ever since.

-I get creative in my studio in Hertfordshire where I live with my husband and two children.
+I enjoy painting in my studio in Hertfordshire, where I live with my husband and two children.